amanda010792/ksql-terraform-workshop/configurations/user-prompt/README.md

 ### See available kafka topics and data

-Remember we discussed in the presentation that KSQL wowrks with Streams and Tables, and these are just abstractions for working with data in topics ?
+Remember we discussed in the presentation that KSQL works with Streams and Tables, and these are just abstractions for working with data in topics ?
 So the first thing we will do is find what topics we have available to work with on our Kafka cluster - try entering:
 ```
 show topics;
 ```